-An EEPROM memory chip in each USB4000 contains wavelength calibration coefficients, linearity coefficients, and a serial number unique to each individual spectrometer.
-The spectrometer operating software application reads these values directly from the spectrometer, enabling the ability to "hot-swap" spectrometers between computers without entering the spectrometer coefficients manually on each computer.
+An EEPROM memory chip in each HR2000+ contains wavelength calibration coefficients, linearity coefficients, and a serial number unique to each individual spectrometer.
+The software application reads these values directly from the spectrometer, enabling the ability to "hot-swap" spectrometers between PCs without entering the spectrometer coefficients manually on each PC.